ForlornToaster0/making-a-system-for-a-parking-garage/README.md

 DB & XML config file is created automatically upon start.

-Use button "map" on main screen to refresh Datagridview and the parking spot after adding, removing or moving a vehicle.
+Use button "Refresh" on main screen to refresh Datagridview and the parking spot after adding, removing or moving a vehicle.